 When you’re replacing an existing door, it’s easiest to replicate the handing that was already in place.
 But when you’re installing a brand-new door, the process can be a little more complicated.

 Typically, interior and exterior doors all swing into a room and open towards the nearest perpendicular wall.
-This is called an inswing.
+We call this an inswing.
 But in some cases, it’s necessary for a door to open outward (towards the person opening).
-This is known as reverse.
+We refer to this as reverse.

 Still confused?
 Don't worry.
 Keep reading, and you’ll be a door-swing expert by the end of the page.